base-angewandte/base-ui-components/src/components/BaseChipsInputField/Readme.md

 </style>
 ```

-Also see one more example in combination with a BaseDropDownList [there](there).
+Also see one more example in combination with a [BaseDropDownList](components/BaseDropDownList).